mk-fg/reliable-discord-client-irc-daemon/README.rst

 - Custom ad-hoc implementation of both discord and irc, not benefitting from any kind of exposure and testing on pypi and such wrt compatibility, bugs and corner-cases.

-- Seem to be against Discord ToS to use it - see WARNING section above for more details.
+- Seem to be against Discord guidelines to use it - see WARNING section above for more details.

 Usage